2002 Hindu Kush earthquakes

 The 2002 Hindu Kush earthquakes struck northern Afghanistan, with the two most destructive events occurring in March.
-At least 169 people were killed with a very large and intermediate-depth 7.4 event on March 3.
+At least 169 people were killed during a very large and intermediate-depth 7.4 event on March 3.
 Three weeks later, at least 1,200 were killed during a moderate but shallow 6.1 event that had a maximum Mercalli intensity of VII (Very strong).
 A 5.9 aftershock on April 12, which had a Mercalli intensity of VII (Very strong), killed an additional 50 people.
 The 7.4 and 6.1 reverse events were focused in the Hindu Kush mountain range area.

 Tectonic setting

 Northern Afghanistan lies within the broad zone of continuing collision between the Indian plate and the Eurasian plate.
 The area is seismically active, particularly as a result of faulting at just over 200 km depth within the descending slab.
 Many large events of M ≥ 7 have been observed in the Hindu Kush, all with similar epicenters, with an approximate periodicity of about 10–15 years.
 These events have reverse fault focal mechanisms, which for the near-vertical slab indicates active extension.
 It has been proposed that these earthquakes are a result of "necking" of the downgoing slab, a process that may eventually lead to break-off.

 Smaller shallow focus earthquakes are also observed in the region, particularly associated with north–south trending zones of right lateral strike-slip, such as the Chaman Fault, with an increasing degree of shortening to the north, together accommodating the highly oblique convergence between the Indian plate and the Eurasian plate.